• Skip to primary navigation

 One year my granddad persuaded her to cook it upside down, because he had seen a TV chef prepare one that way.
 However, not only did she cook it upside down, she also served it upside down.
 My mother had to pinch my leg hard enough to draw blood to assuage my childish snickering as this deformed, one-legged tipsy looking turkey was produced.
 In fact, it was the best turkey she had ever cooked but her mortification at serving a less than attractive turkey ensured that every year thereafter, the turkey was cooked – and served – right side up.

-To me, it still means cooking lots of ‘once a year’ things, but advance prep, like pickles and preserves, for when, on Boxing Day, sated but still peckish, you serve bread, chips, hummous, peanuts, mince pies and Satsumas for people to lazily help themselves to.
+To me, it still means cooking lots of ‘once a year’ things, but advance prep, like pickles and preserves, for when, on Boxing Day, sated but still peckish, you serve bread, chips, hummus, peanuts, mince pies and satsumas for people to lazily help themselves to.

 I am boycotting the latent commercialism of Christmastime in my own small way by making my own mincemeat (and therefore, mince pies), Christmas cake, all baked cruelty free.

 The mincemeat uses a wonderful Pennsylvania Dutch recipe, by way of Mimi Sheraton, from one of my favourite cookbooks, Visions of Sugarplums: lots of fresh fruit add a real lightness of flavour.
-It's also made without suet.
-I find that suet adds a greasiness that I don't enjoy, and omitting it, makes the mincemeat slightly healthier too!
-I have 2 large jars sitting, steeping, in the kitchen, flavoured with Amaretto which smells more like Marzipan than Marzipan itself.
+It’s also made without suet.
+I find that suet adds a greasiness that I don’t enjoy, and by omitting it, makes the mincemeat slightly healthier too!
+I have 2 large jars sitting, steeping, in the kitchen, flavoured with Amaretto which smells more like marzipan than marzipan itself.

 Mincemeat is really easy to make!
-I use my smoothie maker to blend up the fruit (I add a little cider to each blended batch to make it easier to pulse), but I don't have a food processor!
-A food processor will make the process even easier!
+I use my smoothie maker to blend up the fruit (I add a little cider to each blended batch to make it easier to pulse), but I don’t have a food processor which would make the process even easier!

 I like to keep a quarter cup of dried fruit aside to stir through to the mixture before cooking, just to add a little more texture.